xcat2/confluent-docs/docs/user_reference/confluentdiscovery.md

 As a prelude for automatic discovery, first define the node using the values that it should be configured with at the end, regardless of current configuration.
-For example, we will define 42 nodes (`n1` through `n42`) that upon completion should have an xClarity Controller with the address '10.2.3.(node number)', and the username and password of your choice.
+For example, we will define 42 nodes (`n1` through `n42`) that upon completion should have an xClarity Controller with the address `10.2.3.(node number)`, and the username and password of your choice.
 Here we will use a group to hold the patterns and just define the nodes with just the single group membership: